Lisbon: Middle Ages

 In 1147, as part of Portuguese theatre of the Reconquista, Afonso I of Portugal laid siege and conquered Lisbon with the aid of crusader knights.
-The city, with around 154,000 residents at the time, was returned to Christian rule.
+The city, with about 154,000 residents at the time, was returned to Christian rule.
 The conquest of Portugal and re-establishment of Christianity is one of the most significant events in Lisbon's history, described in the chronicle Expugnatione Lyxbonensi, which describes, among other incidents, how the local bishop was killed by the crusaders and the city's residents prayed to the Virgin Mary as it happened.
 Some of the Muslim residents converted to Roman Catholicism and most of those who did not convert fled to other parts of the Islamic world, primarily Muslim Spain and North Africa.
 All mosques were either destroyed or altered and converted into churches.
 As a result of the end of Muslim rule in the mid-12th century, spoken Arabic quickly lost its place in Lisbon, and disappeared altogether.

 With its central location, Lisbon became the capital city of the new Portuguese territory in 1255.

 The first Portuguese university was founded in Lisbon in 1290 by King Denis I; for many years the Studium Generale (General Study) was transferred intermittently to Coimbra, where it was installed permanently in the 16th century as the University of Coimbra.

 In 1384, the city was besieged by King Juan I of Castille, as a part of the ongoing 1383–1385 Crisis.
 The result of the siege was a victory for the Portuguese led by Nuno Álvares Pereira.

 During the last centuries of the Middle Ages, Lisbon expanded substantially and became an important trading post with both Northern European and Mediterranean cities.